phel-lang/phel-lang/Readme.md

 In order to make a substantial change it is a good practice to discuss the idea before implementing it.

-- An ADR or RFC can be proposed with an issue.
+- An Architecture Decision Record (ADR) or Request for Comments (RFC) can be proposed with an issue.
 - The issue is the place to discuss everything.
 - The result of the issue can be an ADR file (under the [adrs](./adrs) directory), but also just as CS Fixer rule to check then during CI.